citp/privacy-policy-historical/i/ir/iri/irishexaminer.com.md

-> *The following text is extracted and transformed from the irishexaminer.com privacy policy that was archived on 2018-12-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181221055629id_/https%3A//www.irishexaminer.com/breakingnews/ireland/confidentiality-and-privacy-policy-830432.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the irishexaminer.com privacy policy that was archived on 2019-06-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190621234132id_/https%3A//www.irishexaminer.com/breakingnews/ireland/confidentiality-and-privacy-policy-830432.html) for the most accurate reproduction.*

-# Confidentiality and Privacy Policy | Irish Examiner
+# Confidentiality and Privacy Policy

+**Data Protection & Privacy Policy**

+ **This privacy policy is effective as and from June 7, 2019**

 Your privacy is important to The Irish Examiner  and maintaining your trust is paramount to us.
 We are fully committed to keeping your personal information safe.
 This privacy policy is intended to provide you with information about the personal information we collect and how that information is used and shared.

 We collect personal information about you when you access this website or other websites controlled by us or by a company within our group or when you use any of our products, applications or services (collectively our “Services”).
 This document also outlines our approach to compliance with the General Data Protection Regulation (GDPR) and all other relevant data-protection legislation.
 It also sets forth your privacy rights.
 Please take a moment to familiarise yourself with our privacy practices.

-Throughout this privacy policy, “we” “us” and “ours” refers to Landmark Media Investments Limited and its subsidiaries.
-Landmark Media Investments Ltd. is a registered company located at 2nd Floor, Linn Dubh, Assumption Road, Blackpool Cork.
-Companies within our group include, but are not limited to, Landmark Media Limited, The Irish Examiner. [irishexaminer.com](http://irishexaminer.com/) the Evening Echo, [eveningecho.ie](http://eveningecho.ie/). [breakingnews.ie](http://breakingnews.ie/), recruitIreland.ie, [benchwarmers.ie](http://benchwarmers.ie/), the Laois Nationalist, Kildare Nationalist, Carlow Nationalist, Western People; Waterford News and Star, the Roscommon Herald, and radio stations Beat 102-103 and WLR FM.
+Throughout this privacy policy, “we” “us” and “ours” refers to the Examiner Group and its subsidiaries.
+The Examiner Group is a registered company located at 2nd Floor, Linn Dubh, Assumption Road, Blackpool Cork.
+Companies within our group include, but are not limited to The Irish Examiner, [ The Echo, ](http://irishexaminer.com/)[echolive.ie](http://echolive.ie/). [breakingnews.ie](http://breakingnews.ie/), [RecruitIreland.com](https://www.recruitireland.com/), [benchwarmers.ie](http://benchwarmers.ie/), the Laois Nationalist, Kildare Nationalist, Carlow Nationalist, Western People; Waterford News and Star, the Roscommon Herald, and radio stations Beat 102-103 and WLR FM.

 It is important that you read this privacy policy together with any other privacy policy we may provide on specific occasions so that you are fully aware of how and why we are using your data.
 This privacy policy supplements the other notices and is not intended to override them.